dependabot/dependabot-core/README.md

 # The code / contributing

-Bump Core has helper classes for five concerns:
+Bump Core has helper classes for six concerns:

 | Service                        | Description                                                                                   |
 |--------------------------------|-----------------------------------------------------------------------------------------------|